Learn more about the Psychological conferences

 - Each Paper will be assigned Digital Object Identifier (DOI) from Cross Ref.

-- The proceedings shall be submitted to Google Scholar for Indexing.
+- The abstract book/proceedings shall be submitted to Google Scholarfor Indexing.

-- The Conference Proceedings will be published with an ISBN in a soft form.
+- The Conference Proceedings will be published with an ISBN Number.

-- All papers have publication opportunities in ISI and Scopus various indexed international journals.
+- All papers have publication opportunities in various indexed international journals.